marquee/proto/README.md

 ### Gist a project

+#### Anonymous

-To create a GitHub [gist](https://gist.github.com) with the project's contents:
+To create a GitHub [Gist](https://gist.github.com) with the project's contents:

     proto -g <project_name>

-This will upload the five files in the specified project folder to a private, anonymous gist.
+This will upload the five files in the specified project folder to a private, anonymous Gist.
+But, this isn't terribly useful besides one-off sharing, so *Authenticated* Gists are recommended.

+#### Authenticated

+To create the Gist under your username, first authenticate with GitHub using:

+    proto --github <username> <password>
+    proto --github <username> "<password with spaces>"

+This will use the GitHub API to [generate an access token](http://developer.github.com/v3/oauth/#create-a-new-authorization) that is stored in `~/.proto-cli`.
+Your username and password are *never stored*.

+Now, all Gists you create will be associated with your account.
+This has several benefits, including making the Proto project a git repo with the remote set to the Gist, so you can keep updating the Proto's Gist.

 ## FAQ